 - You first have to remove the lids or caps, but you do not need to remove the labels present.
 The recyclers at the facility will handle those for you.

 - Before you think about throwing them on your kerbside collection, rinse them first and make sure they are clean.
 This is to avoid contamination.
-Additionally, if you wish to save water while cleaning them up, you can rinse them with already-used dishwater put in a bucket along with other recyclables.
+Additionally, if you wish to save water while cleaning them up, you can rinse them with already-used dishwater put them in a bucket along with other recyclables.

-I hope this answered all of your questions like “can pyrex be recycled?”, “can pyrex glass be recycled?”, and the like.
-You have to take note that pyrex glass cannot be recycled.
+I hope this answered all of your questions like “Can Pyrex be recycled?”, “Can Pyrex glass be recycled?”, and the like.
+You have to take note that Pyrex glass cannot be recycled.
 Find other ways to dispose of them.
 If it is broken, do not use it for anything else anymore; throw it away, covered with newspaper, a cloth, or a plastic bag.

 If you’re looking for recycling bins, check our waste recycling shop and find the best deals in terms of pricing and services.